 True, maybe I am particularly analytical about retirement because I used to spend my days analyzing things like a (scandalous?) pear tree scene in a novel, an author’s use of a certain color to convey a message, or why in the world Robert Frost sometimes used iambic pentameter, so finding MEANING is in my soul.
 Perhaps retirement gives me a little too much time (Did I say that??) to think, to analyze, to look for meaning.
 Even the word “re-TIRE” has a different meaning for me now that I am actually experiencing it.
 One thing it definitely means is that it may be time for this retired woman to figure out the next step of this journey, a step that probably doesn’t include the best furniture polish for no wax buildup.
 (But still, that Bee’s Wax is awesome and even works on granite.
 Did I just say that?).

-It also makes me realize those 1970s moms whom I used to think had it made were probably just as bored as I am.
+It also makes me realize those ’70s moms who seemed to have it made were probably just as bored back then as I am now.
 And bless them, they didn’t even have Target.